ABOUT

 The NIHR HRC in Paediatrics and Child Health is hosted by Sheffield Children’s NHS Foundation Trust and is the only HRC dedicated to children and young people.

-The NIHR HRC in Paediatrics and Child Health focuses on five core themes that aim to deliver technology-driven healthcare for children and young people across the early life course (birth – 25 years).
-Each theme is led by expert and dedicated clinicians.
+We focus on five research themes that aim to deliver technology-driven healthcare for children and young people across the early life course (birth – 25 years).

 MIND-BODY INTEGRATION

-cross-cutting theme
+Cross-cutting theme

 Simultaneously supporting mental and physical health and wellbeing